|INTRODUCTION||MANUFACTURE||USES & APPLICATIONS|

-UKCSA members are equally committed to improving energy efficiency in the production of cast stone, minising waste and preventing and reducing accidents.
+UKCSA members are equally committed to improving energy efficiency in the production of cast stone, minimising waste and preventing and reducing accidents.
 Between 2006 and 2008 members' collective waste was reduced by 10% and the accident frequency ratio fell by 31%.
 Energy data covering electricity, gas and oil are also monitored to enable continuous improvement measures for the future.

-In terms of whole life energy consuption, cast stone costs very little to look after once it becoes part of a building.
+In terms of whole life energy consumption, cast stone costs very little to look after once it becomes part of a building.
 Its embodied energy becomes insignificant over time.
 Furthermore the carbonisation of cast stone captures carbon dioxide from the air.
 Concerns about carbon miles dog many natural building materials such as stone and timber, which re sourced from all over the world.
 In contrast, cast stone is made and distributed in the UK, often in localised markets.
 This provides a minimal carbon footprint and maintains UK employment.

 UKCSA members are committed to ethical trading and as an Association supports the principles of the UN Global Compact and ETI Base Code.